Table of Contents

 When someone has a healthy sense of self, it shows.
 They stand a little taller, walk a little more purposeful, and exude self-confidence.
 Their demeanor radiates a sense of worthiness, of having value.
 On the other hand, when someone has low self confidence it is also visible in the way they comport themselves.
 They may lack vigor or seem fatigued.
 They give off an air of apology, a defeatist attitude, and seem rather insecure in their actions.

 Why do some people have an abundance of healthy self-esteem, where others are mired in low self worth?
 What is the secret ingredient to living a life feeling confident and worthy?
 What steps can we take to build up our self-esteem and live our best life?
-This article will help identify the root causes of low self-esteem and offer tips for improving feelings of self-worth.
+This article will help identify the root causes and signs of low self esteem and offer tips for improving feelings of self-worth.

 Low self-esteem can hamper someone in a variety of ways.
 They may suffer in their career because they don’t have the confidence in themselves to tackle new challenges at work.
 They may be hindered in their interpersonal relationships because they are depressed, insecure, and lack communication skills.
 When someone is plagued with low self-esteem they may exhibit the following traits: